sendwyre/yes-compliance-token/YESToken.md

 This proof is provided as a chain of liable, well-identified parties.
 However, privacy should be maintained as best as possible.
 I should not need to know the details of the person with whom I'm interacting; merely, I should have trustworthy evidence that they are capable of bearing responsibility for their actions.
 This comes as a guarantee from a liable party, the ecosystem owner.

 All ongoing reporting and fraud prevention is then the responsibility of the ecosystem owner, which may have delegated it further (through agreements) with other parties (validators).
 An integrator needn't treat tokens differently which have been validated by differing parties (unless they want to).

 In the cases of businesses which custodialize their customers' funds, they must (at the least, in the US) be licensed money service businesses.
 They must follow all relevant reporting requirements as dictated by their business practices in their own locality, and this protocol does nothing to alleviate those requirements.
-However, this protocol does offer an avenue to enable simpler offloading of this relatively rigorous process to any of the validators in the ecosystem.
+However, this protocol does offer an avenue to offload this relatively rigorous process to a set of the validators in the ecosystem.
 By forming an agreement with a validator, enabling an end-user UX flow for such processing, they can gain access to a much larger body of verified customers through the on-chain query API.

-By offering channels which give compliant users access to other compliant users, we create a very flexible but legally safe financial environment on the blockchain.
-This reduction in friction will increase access to the rapidly burgeoning innovation coming from the cryptocurrency space.

 #### YES Marks: Compliance Attestation Codes